 The simple act of blowing bubbles, and letting your child run, jump, and pop them will provide a workout for their gross motor skills.

 Simple but effective.
 Put on music and dance.

-Tape a paper plate to each foot and “skate” around the house.
+Tape a paper plate to each foot, and “skate” around the house.
 This activity is better for four and five-year-olds who have better coordination than younger preschoolers.